 Associate General Counsel Philip Butler or Assistant General Counsel Benjamin Allen at (202) 395-5725.

 Start Supplemental Information

-Effective July 6, 2018, the U.S. Trade Representative imposed additional 25 percent duties on goods of China classified in 818 eight-digit subheadings of the Harmonized Tariff Schedule of the United States (HTSUS), with an approximate annual trade value of $34 billion.
-See 83 FR 28710.
-The U.S. Trade Representative's determination included a decision to establish a process by which U.S. stakeholders could request exclusion of particular products classified within an eight-digit HTSUS subheading covered by the $34 billion action from the additional duties.
-The U.S. Trade Representative issued a notice setting out the process for product exclusions, and opened a public docket.
-See 83 FR 32181 (July 11 notice).
+Effective August 23, 2018, the U.S. Trade Representative imposed additional 25 percent duties on goods of China classified in 279 eight-digit subheadings of the Harmonized Tariff Schedule of the United States (HTSUS), with an approximate annual trade value of $16 billion.
+See 83 FR 40823.
+The U.S. Trade Representative's determination included a decision to establish a process by which U.S. stakeholders could request exclusion of particular products classified within an eight-digit HTSUS subheading covered by the $16 billion action from the additional duties.
+The U.S. Trade Representative issued a notice setting out the process for the product exclusions, and opened a public docket.
+See 83 FR 47236 (September 18 notice).

 B. Possible Extensions of Particular Product Exclusions

 The U.S. Trade Representative has decided to consider a possible extension for up to 12 months of particular exclusions granted in the September 2019 notice.
 Accordingly, USTR invites public comments on whether to extend particular exclusions granted in the September 2019 notice.
 For exclusions amended or corrected by a later issued notice of product exclusions, parties should provide their extension comments on the docket corresponding to the initial notice of product exclusions.